 In the UK, adultery is present if a married man has sex with a woman other than his wife; or if a married woman has sex with a man other than her husband.

 While some people confuse one for the other, adultery and infidelity are two different things under English law.
-Adultery refers to sexual intercourse between a man and woman when they are married to someone else.
+Adultery refers to sexual intercourse between a man and a woman when they are married to someone else.

 Infidelity has another meaning.
 Here, sexual intercourse is not always involved, but it includes physical and emotional acts disloyal or unfaithful to your partner.
 These include kissing, dating or any behaviour which is not right in a committed relationship or marriage.